 The basics

-- If you want to move to your left, pull on the rope that is in your left hand.
-If you want to move to your right, pull on the rope in your right hand.
+• If you want to turn to your left, pull on the rope that is in your left hand.
+If you want to turn to your right, pull on the rope in your right hand.

 Flow pattern

-Following the course layout, all coxswains (and coxless, sliding seat boats) will steer in a counter clockwise direction around the pond – down the pond on the south side and up the pond toward the finish on the north side.
+Following the course layout, all coxswains (and coxless, sliding seat boats) will steer in a counter clockwise direction around the pond.
+From the starting kegs, row down the pond on the south side (boathouse side) and back toward the finish line on the north side (Marquee side).

 CAUTION!
 Coxswains should be aware of the sliding seat docking area and of boats that may be pushing off.